Infinisoft-inc/AISDLC/blog-series/articles/01-beyond-vibe-coding-draft.md

 **The Results**: The entire application was built in just 24 hours without writing a single line of code.
 A traditional development approach would have taken 4-6 months with a team of developers.

+It's important to emphasize that this project truly started from nothing - an empty folder.
+I did not write any terminal commands, scaffold any templates, set up a local development environment, configure databases, or perform any technical implementation tasks whatsoever.
+Even the GitHub repository was entirely created and managed by the large language model, including setting up issues with detailed content, handling code reviews, making commits, pushing code, performing quality control, implementing acceptance criteria, and adding comments to issues.

+All of these technical tasks were led by me under my guidance, but I did not write any content directly - it was all delegated to the large language model according to my intentions, strategy, and supervision.
+This represents a complete transformation of the developer's role.

 The focus throughout was on solving the business problem rather than coding details.
 By clearly defining requirements, understanding the domain, and leveraging AI capabilities through structured collaboration, we created a production-ready application that delivers immediate business value.

 [*Video element: Demonstration of the application in action*]